Cambridge’s Economics and Econometrics recognised in REF 2021

 Choi, S., Goyal, S., Moisan, F., To, Y. Y. T.

 Sign up for our newsletter about JI events, research, news and more.

 The Cambridge-INET led, COVID-19 Economic Research website has an extensive collection of special features, research papers, blogs and videos, by Cambridge Academics that look into the pandemic and it’s economics effects,

-Fourteenth Annual SoFiE Conference
+SoFiE 2022 Annual Conference